dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 ---
 layout: post
-title: bitcoin and Cryptocurrency Technologies (Princeton University)
+title: Bitcoin and Cryptocurrency Technologies (Princeton University)
 ---

-I'm compiling my notes from the coursera course on bitcoin and Cryptocurrency Technologies (Princeton University) below :
+I'm compiling my notes from the coursera course on Bitcoin and Cryptocurrency Technologies (Princeton University) below :

 ### Week 1
 **Crypto hash fns**
-* bitcoin hash is 256 bits.
+* Bitcoin hash is 256 bits.
 * Cryptograpic hash fn are hash fns that have the following properties:
   * Nobody can find a collision (even though they do exist).
     * Hash useful as a message digest.
 Compare 256 bit hashes to detect same object instead of actually comparing the objects.